koepnick/port_ping/README.md

 Note: This does not *validate* that a proper service is up, only that a port is open and accepting connections.

+I have zero intention of doing any work to get this to work on Windows.

 # Install

 ## Simple